PriyoAujla/qmetric/NOTES.md

 12. Forgot to add a test case to BuyOneGetOneFreeTest that checks no discount is applied when list of items is zero or when there is only one item.

+13. Another class of test cases I have forgotten about is to make sure the discount is not applied to weighted items.